Why payload matching and what’s involved in matching an excavator to a truck?

-Buying the right equipment package – loading tool and dump bodies – is vital and history has shown that the bigger the capex up front, the better the return on that investment.
+Buying the right equipment package – loading tools and dump bodies – is vital.
+History has shown that the bigger the capex upfront, the better the return on that investment.
 Particularly around reliability and availability.
 The loading tool comes first, followed by the dump trucks.

 And, ironically, depending on the equipment package, that could be the start of issues of reduced load and haul productivity.

-So what makes this combination so efficient and consistent?
+So, what makes this combination so efficient and consistent?

-This mismatching becomes apparent on site as truck OEMs look at variations in the 10/10/20 rule to maximise payloads and the direct effect the specific gravity (SG) of the product has on loads.
-And although unique, these two elements have a close correlation when loads and capacities are being decided.
+This mismatching becomes apparent on-site as truck OEMs look at variations in the 10/10/20 rule to maximise payloads and the direct effect the specific gravity (SG) of the product has on loads.
+And, although unique, these two elements have a close correlation when loads and capacities are being decided.

-However, in an attempt to optimise payload capacity truck OEMs are negotiating flexibility around the rule depending on reliable SG readings.
-Today, SG readings are coming from the digital technology available in the latest loading tools; technology that measures payload per pass and lets loading tool operators see if the SG is changing.
+However, in an attempt to optimise payload capacity, truck OEMs are negotiating flexibility around the rule depending on reliable SG readings.
+Today, SG readings are coming from the digital technology available in the latest loading tools — technology that measures payload per pass and lets loading tool operators see if the SG is changing.
 A much safer system than waiting till the load is on the truck.

 Austin EngineeringTM has a vested interest in any discussions around payload matching.
-The company designs and manufactures custom-designed excavator buckets and truck bodies for the mining industry but as an independent OEM, they can be objective about their recommendations around payload optimisation.
+Our company designs and manufactures custom-designed excavator buckets and truck bodies for the mining industry.
+As an independent OEM, we can be objective about our recommendations around payload optimisation.
 Austin conforms to all OEM specifications, globally.

 Our company has invested heavily in advanced software to match loading tools to truck bodies.
 We devote a significant amount of time and effort to the science of payload matching.
 And, by extension, we maximise productivity and profit for the end user.